PrzemyslawWozniakowski/Cuda_des_cracker/README.md

 # Cuda_des_cracker
-Simple cuda program for cracking des
+Simple cuda program for cracking des for CUDA course lab MINI 2019.

 Cracking for various length of keys.